 * The Games of the Small States of Europe

-The next Games will be held in Iceland, in 2015.
+The next Games will be held in San Marino, in 2017, then Montenegro in 2019

 In 2009, Montenegro became the 9th member country.